bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/03_Tracing/07_User_events.rst

     Please, note that the ``import pyextrae.multiprocessing as pyextrae`` is performed within the task.
-If the user needs to add more events to tasks within the same module (excluding the applicatin main module) and wants to put this import in the top of the module making ``pyextrae`` available for all of them, it is necessary to enable the tracing hook on the tasks that emit events:
+If the user needs to add more events to tasks within the same module (excluding the application main module) and wants to put this import in the top of the module making ``pyextrae`` available for all of them, it is necessary to enable the tracing hook on the tasks that emit events: